ntantaroudas/choice-web/README.md

 4) Follow the wizard prompts to set up the project.

+- Need to install the following packages:
+@sdeverywhere/create@0.2.18
+Ok to proceed? -> y
-Where would you like to create your new project? -> current directory
+- Where would you like to create your new project? -> current directory
+- Would you like your project to use WebAssembly? » - Use arrow-keys.
+Return to submit. -> Yes, generate a WebAssembly model
-Which template would you like to use? -> Default project
+- Which template would you like to use? -> Default project
-Would you like to configure a graph to get you started? -> n
+- Would you like to configure a graph to get you started? -> n
-Would you like to configure a few sliders to get you started? -> n
+- Would you like to configure a few sliders to get you started? -> n
-Would you like to install the Emscripten SDK? -> Install under project directory
+- Would you like to install the Emscripten SDK? -> Install under project directory
-Would you like to install npm dependencies? -> Y
+- Would you like to install npm dependencies? -> Y
-Would you like to initialize a new git repository? -> n
+- Would you like to initialize a new git repository? -> n

 5) Copy the config and packages folders into the testing folder.